9 Alternatives to Zillow When Buying or Selling a Home

 The Zestimate is just one example of an automated valuation model (AVM) — an algorithm that pulls together a variety of publicly available data along with user-submitted data to calculate an immediate home value estimate.
 This technology is now widely available, with other real estate tech companies offering home value estimators.

 HomeLight’s free Home Value Estimator gives you a real-world ballpark estimate in less than two minutes, so you can find out what your home might be worth.
+Our platform asks seven simple questions about your home to increase the accuracy of our estimate.

 How does Zillow make money?

-It’s free to search for homes on Zillow as well as list homes for sale, so you may be wondering, “How does Zillow make money?”
-The company makes money through high-volume ad sales on their platform, with property managers, Premier Agents, mortgage lenders, and other businesses paying to advertise properties and services.
-Additionally, they profit from their home loan program.
-Rental managers also pay weekly to list their properties through Zillow, with the cost varying depending on the state.
+It’s free to search for homes on Zillow and list homes for sale, so you may be wondering, “How does Zillow make money?”
+The company makes money through high-volume ad sales on its platform, with property managers, Premier Agents, mortgage lenders, and other businesses paying to advertise properties and services.

 Does Zillow own Trulia?

-Zillow purchased Trulia, a former competitor, in 2015 for $2.5 billion.
-The Zillow Group maintains both sites separately.
 Where Zillow is known for its detailed house information and Zestimates, Trulia offers in-depth information about the area and neighborhoods.
-Listings feature a map that filters for places to shop and eat and the “What Locals Say about … ” section features real Trulia user comments about the area, including filters for Community, Dog Owners, Parents, and Commute.
+The listings feature a map that filters for places to shop and eat.
+The “What Locals Say about … ” section features real Trulia user comments about the area, including filters for Community, Dog Owners, Parents, and Commute.

 Do Zillow and Trulia cost money?